ivop/random6502/README.md

 ### Credits

-6502 implementations of sfc16, chacha20, and jsf32 are Copyright © 2023 by Ivo van Poorten.
+6502 implementations of sfc16, chacha20, jsf32, and arbee are Copyright © 2023 by Ivo van Poorten.

-sfc16, chacha20, and jsf32 based on C++ code Copyright © by Chris Doty-Humphrey.
+sfc16, chacha20, jsf32, and arbee based on C++ code Copyright © by Chris Doty-Humphrey.
 jsf32's C++ code is mostly by Robert Jenkins.
-Both are public domain.
+All are public domain.
 See https://pracrand.sourceforge.net/

 single_eor is Copyright © by White Flame, https://codebase64.org/doku.php?id=base:small_fast_8-bit_prng
 four_taps_eor is Copyright © 2002 by Lee E. Davison, https://philpem.me.uk/leeedavison/6502/prng/index.html